FJXHI/PBO-Squad-ToDo/PBO-Docs/docs/Overview.md

 ---
 title: Overview
 sidebar_position: 0
+slug: /
 ---

 # Overview

-See [setup guide](install) for installation instructions.
-See [user guide](category/user-guide) for a detailed description of the app.
+See [setup guide](install) for installation instructions & [user guide](category/user-guide) for a detailed description of the app.

 # What is this about?

 This is a TODO-App we are developing for the PBO course at the HTW Dresden.
-The App is supposed to be used on a mobile device and should be able to work offline, once the PWA works.
+The App is a progressive web app that is mainly developed for mobile devices.